simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 Confirm that your Docker containers are operating as expected:

 1. **Check Docker Container Status (ECS Instance)**:
     - Use `sudo docker ps` to view active containers.
-Look for your container's ID, image, status, and port mappings to confirm it's running correctly.
+Look for your container's ID, image and status to confirm it's running correctly.

 2. **Access the Running Containers**:
+   - **POC Docker Image**:
+     - The UI for the POC Docker image may be restricted to client-specific access.

    - **Nginx Setup**:
      - Access the Nginx server using the public static IPv4 addresses (EIPs) of your ECS instance.
 Navigate to:
        ```